 How to avoid this

-When you meet with the accountant that you are considering moving to, have one or two questions that you can ask so that you can get a sense of how the accountant will reply.
+When you meet up with a potential accountant, have one or two questions that you can ask.
+This way you will get a sense of how they reply.

-You can also speak with other clients to see if they are provided with relevant and useful advice.
+You can also speak with other clients to see if they are always provided with relevant and useful advice whenever they need it.

 Too much contact is with junior staff